-Diversity in Cannabis: Lil Wayne Rocks Time Square with BIPOC & Female Led Brands
+Diversity in Cannabis: Lil Wayne leads the charge in Time Square with BIPOC & female led brands

-National Cannabis DayThis year, the once secret code for cannabis, 4/20 is more than National Cannabis Day; it also marks the historic passage of New York's Marijuana Regulation and Tax Act (MRTA), hailed as the country's most social equity-focused cannabis legislation to date.
+National Cannabis DayIn 2021, the once secret code for cannabis, 4/20 was more than National Cannabis Day; it also marked the historic passage of New York's Marijuana Regulation and Tax Act (MRTA), hailed as the country's most social equity-focused cannabis legislation to date.
 We were thrilled, as the leading cannabis media brand, to join the award winning Honeysuckle Magazine Times Square billboard campaign recognizing Women and Artists who have participated in and advanced the cannabis industry along with our friends from The Hive, Herb Somm, THC Magazine, Legacy 420, My Bud Vase, HighTeaToday, Rebelle Dispensary, Hamptons Medi-Spa, and Gkua.

 It's a monumental moment for showcasing the diversity amongst cannabis, as the entire display was 99% powered by women and has the first two indigenous brands advertising in Times Square.